-- No more than one antlerless deer may be taken from all public hunting areas per license year.
+No more than one antlerless deer may be taken from all public hunting areas per license year.
 A list of public hunting areas is available at wildohio.gov.
-Authorized Division of Wildlife controlled hunts, and Lake La Su An Wildlife Area in Williams County, are exempt. - From Sept.
-26, 2020 to Dec.
-6, 2020, antlered or antlerless deer may be taken from specific public hunting areas in Ohio. - From Dec.
-7, 2020 to Feb.
-7, 2021, only antlered deer may be taken from specific public hunting areas in Ohio.
+Authorized Division of Wildlife controlled hunts, Andreoff, Big Island, Wyandot, Killdeer Plains Wildlife Area in Wyandot County, and Lake La Su An Wildlife Area in Williams County, are exempt.